gomberg5264/Amazon-Price-Tracker-3/README.md

 ## Idea
 A simple web app that let's you track the prices of items that you wish to buy on Amazon at a budget rate.
+If the price drops below the desired, price, the app will send an email to the user, every two hours, notifying about it.

 - - -

 ## Output
+(output-1.jpeg)

+(output-2.jpeg)

+(output-3.jpeg)

 - - -